xargon666/auguste-WUD01-homepage/README.md

 Intro to git
 ===========

-I am in the staging branch
+I am in the main branch

 ### git best practice
 * use the **present tense** for git commit messages e.g. `git commit -m "add index.html"`